Large Language Models in Clinical Practice

 Definition: LLM generates confident, coherent, plausible but factually incorrect text.

 Mechanism: The training objective is “predict next plausible word,” not “retrieve correct fact.”
+As WHO’s 2025 guidance notes, LLMs have no conception of what they produce, only statistical patterns from training data (WHO, 2025).
 When uncertain, LLMs default to generating text that sounds correct rather than admitting uncertainty or refusing to answer.

 Medical examples documented in literature: